 Safeguarding

-The Head Teacher is: Mrs Joanne Starkey
+The Head Teacher is: Mrs Jane Griffin

 The Chair of Governors is: Mr Mark Thompson